 NSC Chairman Issues Update on World Cup Case Against DR Congo as FIFA Verdict Drags

-• It was widely speculated that FIFA would announce the verdict on February 16, but the world football body remained mute
+• It was widely speculated that the world football body FIFA would announce the verdict on February 16

-• The Nigeria Football Federation (NFF) announced matches for the Super Eagles during the March international window
+• The NFF has since announced matches for the Super Eagles during the March international window

-The Nigeria Football Federation, NFF submitted a petition to FIFA challenging DR Congo’s status in the upcoming 2026 World Cup intercontinental playoff.
+The Nigeria Football Federation, NFF, submitted a petition to FIFA challenging DR Congo’s status in the upcoming 2026 World Cup intercontinental play-off round.

-NFF challenges Aaron Wan-Bissaka's eligibility for DR Congo.
+The NFF is challenging Aaron Wan-Bissaka's eligibility for DR Congo, petitioning FIFA to overturn their 2026 World Cup qualifier result.
 Photo by Visionhaus.

 Source: Getty Images

-Nigeria, which lost to DR Congo on penalties alleged that DR Congo breached FIFA rule and thus should be excluded and the Super Eagles take its place.
+Nigeria, which lost on penalties, alleged that DR Congo had breached football body rules and thus should be excluded, with the Super Eagles taking its place.

 Read also